scality/Zenko/docs/docsource/operation/Architecture/Kubernetes.rst

 MetalK8s provides a Kubernetes engine that can be hosted on a local or virtual machine.
-Zenko uses Kubernetes to automate the deployment of Clouderver instances whenever server operations cross pre-configured thresholds.
+Zenko uses Kubernetes to automate the deployment of Cloudserver instances whenever server operations cross pre-configured thresholds.
 Kubernetes reduces the complexity of container service and management previously addressed with Docker Swarm.
 MetalK8s, an open-source Scality project, reduces the complexity of deploying